Rough bi-Heyting algebra and its applications on Rough bi-intuitionistic logic: Heyting-Brouwer logic in the context of Rough bi-Heyting algebra

-Bi-intuitionistic logic was introduced by (Rauszer 1974) through the axiomatic calculus, which is an conventional extension of intuitionistic propositional logic.
-This bi-intuitionistic logic has a binary operation $\leftarrow$, dual to the intuitionistic logic and dual pseudocomplement $^{+}$ definable from $\leftarrow$.
-This section aims to introduce the Rough Kripke semantic and Rough algebraic semantic for the Rough bi-intuitionistic logic.
-In literature, bi-Heyting algebras are used as models for bi-intuitionistic reasoning.
-Arend Heyting had previously established intuitionistic logic to formalize Brouwer's intuitionism.
-As a result, intuitionistic logic's ideas were derived from classical logic.
-The difference in their interpretation is that in intuitionistic logic, the law of excluded middle, which is admissible in classical logic, is not allowed.
-The reasoning behind rough and vague information is based on bi-intuitionistic logic in this context. \\
+This section introduces Brouwer’s inspired study of intuitionistic logic through rough bi-Heyting algebraic axiomatic calculus.
+As bi-intuitionistic logic introduced \cite{5} is the conventional extension of intuitionistic propositional calculus in the study of bi-Heyting algebras.
+This section explores the rough H-B logic through propositional and predicate calculus semantics.
+In the existing literature, bi-Heyting algebras were employed to model bi-intuitionistic logic.
+Instead of emphasizing truth-valuation, bi-intuitionistic logic focuses more on justification based on evidence and probability.
+Arend Heyting had previously established intuitionistic logic to formalize Brouwer’s intuitionism, where the intuitionistic logic ideas are derived from classical logic.
+The difference in their interpretation is notably the law of excluded middle, which is permissible in classical logic and not applicable in intuitionistic logic.
+Consequently, the law of excluded middle for the weaker notions of complement $(^{*})$ and $(^{+})$ in rough bi-Heyting algebra for the operations Praba $\Delta$ and Praba $\nabla$ respectively does not applicable for all $RS(X)$ in $T$.
+This is a common feature where the rough bi-Heyting algebra can be considered to model the rough Heyting-Brouwer logic.\\